Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 \item[(c)] Let $G=H\ast \mathbb Z$, $X=\{ x\} $, where $x$ is a generator of $\mathbb Z$.
 In this case $\Gamma (G, X\sqcup H)$ is quasi-isometric to a tree (see Fig. \ref{fig1}) and $\widehat\d(h_1, h_2)=\infty $ unless $h_1=h_2$.
 Thus $H\h (G,X)$. \end{enumerate} \end{ex}

 Our approach to the study of hyperbolically embedded subgroups is inspired by \cite{Osi06a}.
-In particular, we first provide an isoperimetric characterization of hyperbolically embedded subgroups, which mimics the corresponding characterization of relatively hyperbolic groups.
+In particular, we first provide an isoperimetric characterization of hyperbolically embedded subgroups, which resembles the corresponding characterization of relatively hyperbolic groups.

-Recall that a {\it relative presentation} of a group $G$ with respect to a subgroup $H$ and a subset $X$ is a presentation of the form
+Recall that a {\it relative presentation} of a group $G$ with respect to a subgroup $H\le G$ and a subset $X\subseteq G$ is a presentation of the form

 which is obtained from a presentation of $H$ by adding the set of generators $X$ and the set of relations $\mathcal R$.
-Thus $G=H\ast F(X)/\ll R\rr $, where $F(X)$ is the free group with basis $X$ and $\ll \mathcal R\rr $ is the normal closure of $\mathcal R$ in $H\ast F(X)$.
+Thus $G=H\ast F(X)/\ll \mathcal R\rr $, where $F(X)$ is the free group with basis $X$ and $\ll \mathcal R\rr $ is the normal closure of $\mathcal R$ in $H\ast F(X)$.

-The relative presentation \ref{relpres-intr} is {\it bounded}, if all elements of $\mathcal R$ have uniformly bounded length being considered as words in the alphabet $X\sqcup H\setminus\{1\}$; further it is {\it strongly bounded} if, in addition, the set of letters from $H\setminus \{ 1\}$ appearing in words from $\mathcal R$ is finite.
-For instance, if $H$ is an infinite group with a finite generating set $A$, then the presentation of the group $G=H\times \mathbb Z$ is bounded but not strongly bounded.
+The relative presentation (\ref{relpres-intr}) is {\it bounded}, if all elements of $\mathcal R$ have uniformly bounded length being considered as words in the alphabet $X\sqcup H$; further it is {\it strongly bounded} if, in addition, the set of letters from $H$ appearing in words from $\mathcal R$ is finite.
+For instance, if $H$ is an infinite group with a finite generating set $A$, then the relative presentation of the group $G=H\times \mathbb Z$ is bounded but not strongly bounded.
 On the other hand, the presentation of the same group is strongly bounded.

 The relative isoperimetric function of a relative presentation is defined in the standard way.
-Namely we say that $f\colon \mathbb N\to \mathbb N$ is a relative isoperimetric function of a relative presentation \ref{relpres-intr}, if for every $n\in \mathbb N$ and every word $W$ of length at most $n$ in the alphabet $X\sqcup H\setminus\{1\}$ which represents $1$ in $G$, there exists a decomposition
+Namely we say that $f\colon \mathbb N\to \mathbb N$ is a \emph{relative isoperimetric function} of a relative presentation (\ref{relpres-intr}), if for every $n\in \mathbb N$ and every word $W$ of length at most $n$ in the alphabet $X^{\pm 1} \sqcup H$ which represents the trivial element in $G$, there exists a decomposition